danherrar/assesment/README.md

 installation:
-go to the project directory and run "python3 -m venv" after de python environment is created use "source ./<env_name>/bin/activate" , then run "pip install -r requirements.txt" once the installation is completed you should be able to run "python manage.py runserver" and you are ready to go :D
+go to the project directory and run "python3 -m venv" after de python environment is created use "source ./<env_name>/bin/activate" , then run "pip install -r requirements.txt" once the installation is completed you should be able to run the server with"python manage.py runserver" and you are ready to go :D

 migrations: